List of state highways in Louisiana (500–549): Louisiana Highway 540

+Louisiana Highway 540 (LA 540) runs 8.19 mi from Ruple to Homer.

 Louisiana Highway 541

 Louisiana Highway 541 (LA 541) runs 9.72 mi in a general east–west direction from LA 18 in Avondale to a second junction with LA 18 in Harvey, Jefferson Parish.

 The route heads north on River Road from LA 18 through the community of Bridge City, where it begins to parallel the west bank levee of the Mississippi River.
 After crossing underneath the Huey P. Long Bridge on US 90, LA 541 follows a sharp bend in the river known as Nine Mile Point.
 Now heading south, the highway enters the city of Westwego and has a brief concurrency with LA 18.
 Its local name briefly changes to Labauve Drive within the city limits.
 Continuing eastward along the river, LA 541 crosses into Marrero and intersects LA 560-2 (Barataria Boulevard), a short connector to LA 18 and LA 45.
 After crossing from Marrero into another unincorporated community known as Harvey, LA 541 curves south onto Destrehan Avenue alongside the Harvey Canal, a link in the Gulf Intracoastal Waterway.
 The route ends shortly afterward at LA 18 (4th Street) adjacent to a bascule bridge spanning the canal on that highway.
 LA 541 is an undivided two-lane highway for its entire length.